-For emergency medical situations, Lafayette General Health (LGH) is there for you.
+For emergency medical situations, Lafayette General Health (LGH) is there for you with emergency rooms across Acadia, Lafayette, St. Martin and Vermilion parishes:

-For non-life threatening injuries, potentially less expensive and quicker service may be available at one of our Urgent Care Centers.
 Sometimes it’s hard to know if you should seek emergency care, urgent care or schedule an appointment with your provider.
-View our guide to emergency care.
+View our guide to emergency care below to know which option is best for you.

 Many conditions discovered in the ER require more monitoring and care.
 Please take all of the medication prescribed to you and follow up with your primary care physician.
 If you don’t have a doctor or are concerned about your ability to afford follow-up care and medications, University Hospital & Clinics has programs that can help.